Academics

 Our Curriculum

 We nurture the minds and the souls of students through an integrated, classical education where faith and reason are intertwined in every course.
 Students at a Chesterton Academy enjoy a cohesive, content-rich education.
 A broad exposure to many different disciplines helps students expand their interests and uncover hidden talents.
-Students are be shown how God’s Truth exists in all studies and how subjects relate to one another in holy harmony, not in contradiction or isolation.
+Students are shown how God’s Truth exists in all studies and how subjects relate to one another in holy harmony, not in contradiction or isolation.
 Each year builds on the previous, so that by the end of senior year, our students are articulate, clear-thinking, well-rounded, and most importantly, joyful individuals.

 Humanities